Georgia Brougham

-Georgia Brougham (born 18 March 1996) is an English football defender who last played for Leicester City in the FA Women's Super League.
+Georgia Brougham (born 18 March 1996) is an English football defender who plays for the London City Lionesses in the Women's Championship.

 Club career

 Manchester City

 Having been brought up in City's youth academy, Brougham made her first team debut in a 3–0 win over Everton in September 2014.
 By January 2015, Brougham signed her first professional contract for Manchester City on a two-year deal.

 Everton

 In February 2016, Brougham signed for Everton of the WSL 2.
 Brougham would score her first goal for the Blues against Aston Villa during the 2016 season and two more during the championship 2017 Spring Series.

 Leicester City

-In July 2021, Brougham joined Leicester City on a 5.5 years contract.
+In July 2021, Brougham joined Leicester City.
 In January 2023, Brougham mutually terminated her contract with Leicester City.

+London City

+In August 2023, the London City Lionesses announced they had signed Brougham.